 Allison B. Cooke was born in Midwest City, Oklahoma.
 She spent most of her childhood living on the east coast before moving to Wisconsin in 1970.
 Allison holds a Bachelor of Science Degree in Art Education from the University of Wisconsin-Madison and a Master of Fine Arts Degree in Drawing and Painting from the University of Wisconsin- Milwaukee.

-Allison is the Director and Visiting Faculty for a summer study abroad program, offered through the University of Wisconsin-Milwaukee, at the Santa Reparata International School of Art in Florence, Italy.
-For the last nine years she has been researching, developing and teaching an intensive four-week summer course in Renaissance Painting techniques focusing on egg tempera and gilding found in both traditional and contemporary studio practice.
-In the summer of 2016, she taught an On-Site (plein air) acrylic painting class in varying locations throughout Florence.
-In the summer of 2017, Allison is returning to Santa Reparata to teach the Renaissance Painting class.
+Allison is presently the Director and Visiting Faculty for a summer study abroad program, offered through the University of Wisconsin-Milwaukee, at the Santa Reparata International School of Art in Florence, Italy.
+For the last consecutive eleven years she has been researching, developing and teaching an intensive four-week summer course in Renaissance Painting techniques.
+This course explores the use of dry pigments, making egg tempera paint, gold leaf and stamping found in both traditional and contemporary studio practice.